-Antioxidants first grab the people's attention in the 90s, when researchers found how oxidative damage by free radicals leads to many health problems and how antioxidants could save us.
-Powered by research findings and high people awareness towards health, the antioxidant category rapidly developed – proof that it is as equally vital for us as vitamins and minerals.
+Antioxidants first caught people's attention in the 90s, when researchers found how antioxidants can positively impact one's health and reduce oxidative stress - the number one cause of inflammation and chronic diseases.
+Powered by research findings and high awareness towards health, the antioxidant category rapidly developed, proving that it is perhaps as vital for us as vitamins and minerals.

-Our today’s modern lifestyle takes a toll on our body’s antioxidant defence system.
-Pollution, pesticides, medicines, antibiotics, stress, alcohol, UV rays, unhealthy diet, lack of exercise, etc. — all these factors contribute to more production of free radicals.
-If left uncontrolled, these unstable molecules can damage our cells and tissues, leading to many health diseases and aging.
+Our modern lifestyle these days takes a toll on our body’s antioxidant defence system.
+Pollution, pesticides, medicines, antibiotics, stress, alcohol, UV rays, unhealthy diet, lack of exercise, etc. — all contribute to more free radicals.
+If left uncontrolled, these unstable molecules can damage our cells and tissues, leading to many health conditions and aging.

-There are more than a hundred antioxidants.
-The most common ones are vitamin C, vitamin E, vitamin A, Lycopene, beta-carotene, selenium, zinc, and manganese.
-Others are coenzyme Q10, flavonoids, phenols, polyphenols, lutein and many more.
-Each of them serves a unique role and benefit differently; therefore, is not interchangeable with another.
+There are more hundred antioxidants.
+The most common ones are vitamin C, E, and A, lycopene, beta-carotene, selenium, zinc, and manganese.
+Others are coenzyme Q10, flavonoids, phenols, polyphenols, lutein, and many more.
+Each serves a unique role and benefits the body differently; therefore, it is not interchangeable.

-This synergistic effect of antioxidants is the main reason all dietitians, nutritionists and other health promoters advise people to eat a varied diet including the wide range of fruit, vegetables, whole grains, and legumes.
+This synergistic effect of antioxidants is the main reason all dietitians, nutritionists, and other health promoters advice people to eat a varied diet, including a wide range of fruits, vegetables, whole grains, and legumes.

-Many observational studies have also suggested that people who consume a greater amount of antioxidant-rich foods by eating different kinds of antioxidant-rich foods have a lower risk of certain diseases than people who don’t.
-For Instance, a study published in the American Journal of Medicine in October 2012 conducted on more than 32,000 Swedish women for 10 years concluded that those whose diets contained the most antioxidants had a 20% lower risk of a heart attack compared with women who consumed the least.
+Many observational studies have also suggested that people who consume a more significant amount of antioxidant-rich foods by eating different foods have a lower risk of certain diseases than those who don’t.
+For instance, a study published in the American Journal of Medicine in October 2012 conducted on more than 32,000 Swedish women for ten years concluded that those whose diets contained a significant amount of antioxidants had a 20% lower risk of a heart attack compared with women who consumed less.

-Here is the list of most common antioxidants with their specific role and some common food sources to include in daily diet:
+Here is a list of the most common antioxidants with their specific role and the common food sources to include in daily diet: